6.1: How Enzymes Work

 \end{equation}

 Pauling was right.
 The enzyme just needs to bind the transition state more tightly than the substrate to catalyze the reaction.
-This is why chemists synthesize stable transition state analogs as potential tight binding inhibitors of target proteins.
+This is why chemists synthesize stable transition state analogs as potential tight-binding inhibitors of target proteins.

-The stability of the transition state also affects the reaction kinetics (which makes sense given that the activation energy clearly affects the speed of a reaction).
+The stability of the transition state also affects the reaction kinetics (which makes sense, given that the activation energy clearly affects the speed of a reaction).
 As you probably remember from organic chemistry, biomolecular nucleophilic substitution (SN2) reactions are slow when the central atom where the substitution will occur is surrounded by bulky substituents (sterics once again).
 We discussed this in context to nucleophilic substitution on a sp2 hybridized carbonyl carbon in carboxylic acid derivatives versus on a sp3 hybridized phosphorous in phosphoesters and diesters.
-The explanation for this phenomena has usually been attributed to hindered access of the central atom caused by bulky substituents (intrinsic effects).
+The explanation for this phenomenon has usually been attributed to hindered access to the central atom caused by bulky substituents (intrinsic effects).
 Is this true?
-Studies on SN2 reactions of methylchloroacetonitrile and t-butylchloroacetonitrile (with the reagent labeled with 35Cl) using 37Cl- as the incoming nucleophile in the gas phase shown that the more hindered t-butyl derivative's activation energy was only 1.6 kcal/mol (6.7 kJ/mol) higher than the methyl derivative, but in aqueous solution, the difference is much greater for comparable reactions (Figure \(\PageIndex{16}\):).
+Studies on SN2 reactions of methylchloroacetonitrile and t-butylchloroacetonitrile (with the reagent labeled with 35Cl) using 37Cl- as the incoming nucleophile in the gas phase showed that the more hindered t-butyl derivative's activation energy was only 1.6 kcal/mol (6.7 kJ/mol) higher than the methyl derivative, but in aqueous solution, the difference is much greater for comparable reactions (Figure \(\PageIndex{16}\):).

 Figure \(\PageIndex{16}\): SN2 reactions are characterized by a pentavalent transition state

-• M binds a reactant
+- M binds a reactant

-• M binds the transition state more tightly than the substrate
+- M binds the transition state more tightly than the substrate

 A transition state analog case study: Abyzmes (Antibody Catalysis)

-Decades ago, Linus Pauling made a hypothesis that antibodies could be produced with an atypical role—to act as catalysts!
+Decades ago, Linus Pauling hypothesized that antibodies could be produced with an atypical role—to act as catalysts!
 If antibody molecules could be made to bind to a compound resembling the transition state of a chemical reaction, they should also presumably catalyze the chemical reaction.
 In 1987, his prediction was verified.
 Lerner et al. made a transition state analog of an ester.
 When an ester is hydrolyzed, as shown in Figure \(\PageIndex{17}\), the sp2 hybridized carbonyl carbon is converted to an sp3 hybridized center in the intermediate, with the carbonyl oxygen becoming an oxyanion.

 Figure \(\PageIndex{17}\): PHOSPHONAMIDES: TRANSITION STATE ANALOGS

-Figure \(\PageIndex{18}\)s shows an interactive iCn3D model of transition state analog 5-(para-nitrophenyl phosphonate)-pentanoic acid bound to a mouse Fab antibody fragment with esterase activity (1aj7)
+Figure \(\PageIndex{18}\)s shows an interactive iCn3D model of the transition state analog 5-(para-nitrophenyl phosphonate)-pentanoic acid bound to a mouse Fab antibody fragment with esterase activity (1aj7)

 \[\ce{E + S <=> ES -> ES^{†} -> E + P}. \nonumber \]